 The most important decision that you make when you form your business is what type of entity you are going to create.
 You want to make sure that legally, you and your business are totally separate.

 - C Corporation

 - LLC (Limited Liability Company)

 Each of these business entities offers a different level of protection.
-In a sole proprietorship, you and your business are a single entity which offers you little or no protection.
-An LLC is the simplest and easiest option which can offer protection but if you are not meticulous in maintaining the separations between business and personal assets you can still be vulnerable.
+In a sole proprietorship, you and your business are a single entity that offers you little or no protection.
+An LLC is the simplest and easiest option that can offer protection, but if you are not meticulous in maintaining the separations between business and personal assets you can still be vulnerable.

 After the determination of the type of business entity you want to create, the second most important thing that you can do is have the correct type and amount of business insurance.
 Business policies have many different parts and every part is not necessary for every business.
 This is something that should be discussed in-depth with an insurance agent who understands your business.

 Your business policy offers the first layer of protection against judgments against you and your

 business.
 However, that layer may not be enough to protect all of your assets.
 An umbrella policy adds an extra layer of protection to the limits of your insurance policy and may make the difference between keeping your business open and being forced to close.

 Keeping your personal assets personal

 One of the biggest mistakes that many business owners make is allowing there to be an overlap between the company assets and personal assets.
 Never write personal checks from the business account and vice versa.
 If you combine them, you may be opening a door that allows your personal assets to be considered part of your business.
 This is known as piercing the corporate veil.